fylgja/fylgja/components/aria-only/README.md

 ![license](https://img.shields.io/github/license/fylgja/fylgja)

 The aria-only (a.k.a. **sr-only**) visually hides elements.

-But keeps it accessible to screen-readers and other aria tools.
+But keeps them accessible to screen-readers and other aria tools.

 ## Installation